 |---|---|---|

-| ID document required | Document review | Mandatory / Optional — applies to all adults |
+| ID document required | Document verification | Mandatory / Optional — applies to the configured roles |

-| SCHUFA (credit report) required | Document review | Mandatory / Optional |
+| Credit report required | Document verification | Mandatory / Optional |

-| Self-disclosure form required | Document review | Template uploadable |
+| Self-disclosure form required | Document verification | Template uploadable |

-| Signed guarantor form | Document review | Only when guarantor present |
+| Signed guarantor form | Document verification | Only when guarantor present |

 Other